soheeparklee/soheeparklee.github.io/_posts/2025-9-21-DAW-system-main.md

 tags: [] # TAG names should always be lowercase
 ---

+- ⭐️ Definition of computer system
+- ⭐️ Main chip to save data on computer
+- ⭐️ 0.5v = 0
+- ⭐️ 5v = 1

 ## ✅ System

 > **set of connected elements**, with the purpose of **managing information automatically**